-Azusa Pacific University is one of more than 100 institutional members and 45 affiliates of the Council for Christian Colleges & Universities (CCCU), a Washington, DC-based organization founded in 1976.
-APU's CCCU membership provides students with the opportunity to participate in the following off-campus semester and summer programs, which can be explored in greater detail by going to the CCCU website, www.bestsemester.com, or by meeting with the APU director of Study Abroad.
+Azusa Pacific University is one of 105 institutional members in North America and 64 affiliate institutions in 23 countries of the Council for Christian Colleges & Universities (CCCU), a Washington, DC-based organization founded in 1976.
+APU's CCCU membership provides students with the opportunity to participate in the following offcampus semester and summer programs, which can be explored in greater detail by going to the CCCU website, www.bestsemester.com, or by meeting with the APU director of Study Abroad.
 All applicants must have a cumulative grade-point average (GPA) of 2.75 or higher, except for the Honours Programme at Oxford University which requires a 3.50 GPA or higher.
 Applicants should be juniors or first semester seniors for most programs.